-I left Amsterdam after the sale of boat Marlé, but painted the surroundings in '91 on another boat, bought in the province of Zeeland near Zierikzee.
-The years of painting while being moored in a Dutch yacht harbor lasted from 1983 until 1995.
+I left Amsterdam after the sale of boat Marlé, but painted the surroundings in '91 on another boat, in the province of Zeeland near Zierikzee.
+The years of painting and moored in a Dutch yacht harbor lasted from 1983 until 1995.

 In Switzerland I painted portraits or watercolors.
 1968-98 etching and printmaking occupied me.
 In 1977 my work was on show in Galerie Etraz Lausanne, one out of many exhibits.
 I painted the shows of Circus Knie.
 An important 'Expo' was held for a year in Musée Historique du Chablais in 2012.

 Watercolor is often believed to be easier than painting with oils.
 But often too many layers result in dead tones.
 With big brushes and a lot of water one can go from brilliant colors to deep and dark tonalities.

 With a dip pen and black ink I made large pen drawings, who often served as an example for my etchings, by scratching the drawing in reverse in the copperplate with the help of a mirror.

 French speaking Switzerland has vineyards and many farms.
 Large fountains have black marble basins.
 Musée de l'Elysée Lausanne has my photo-etchings; Musée Jenisch keeps 50 multi-plate etchings and lithographies in the 'cabinet cantonale des estampes'.
 Fondation Gianadda in Martigny keeps my book 'Parcours d'une artiste peintre'.